kiyoon/video_datasets_api/video_datasets_api/cater/README.md

 That is, the camera positions are defined in `[30, 60, 90, 120, 150, 180, 210, 240, 270, 300]` and it starts from the same position at frame 0.
 [render_videos.py#L565-L574](https://github.com/rohitgirdhar/CATER/blob/13a19643f1a2fb24e931df25abd74353e4f2fdcb/generate/render_videos.py#L565-L574)

 Unfortunately, the scenes does not have any camera position information.
+You can indirectly infer from the movements start and end frame.

 ## Task2 - Ordering
 According to `get_ordering` from [gen_train_test.py#L100](https://github.com/rohitgirdhar/CATER/blob/13a19643f1a2fb24e931df25abd74353e4f2fdcb/generate/gen_train_test.py#L100), when the start and end time is the same with two primitive actions (edge cases), they're defined as `before` and `after` rather than `during`.